OpenSaMD/OpenSaMD/src/documents/drafts/intended-use.md

 Utilised as clinical decision support software within the radiotherapy treatment workflow.
-Provides anatomical contours utilised by health practitioners to create a radiotherapy treatment plan to assist in cancer treatment or other radiotherapy treatment types.
+Provides anatomical contours utilised by health practitioners to create a radiotherapy treatment plan to assist in cancer treatment or other radiotherapy treatments.

 <!-- > Describe the condition(s) and/or disease(s) to be screened, monitored, treated, diagnosed, or prevented by
 > your software.
 Importantly, also list exclusion criteria: Maybe patients with a certain diagnosis should not